yuanworks/mf-comments/README.md

 Welcome to MF Comments - Ruby.

+# TO DO

+* Only allow myself to use the name "Yuan" and email

+* Admin login (auth?)

+* Deploy to test apache server

 This README would normally document whatever steps are necessary to get the application up and running.